 There are three broad types of 3D printing technology; sintering, melting, and stereolithography.

 - Sintering is a technology where the material is heated, but not to the point of melting, to create high resolution items.
 Metal powder is used for direct metal laser sintering while thermoplastic powders are used for selective laser sintering.

-- Melting methods of 3D printing include powder bed fusion, electron beam melting and direct energy deposition, these use lasers, electric arcs or electron beams to print objects by melting the materials together.
+- Melting methods of 3D printing include powder bed fusion, electron beam melting and direct energy deposition, these use lasers, electric arcs or electron beams to print objects by melting the materials together at high temperatures.

 - Stereolithography utilises photopolymerization to create parts.
 This technology uses the correct light source to interact with the material in a selective manner to cure and solidify a cross section of the object in thin layers.

 Types of 3D printing

 3D printing, also known as additive manufacturing, processes have been categorised into seven groups by ISO/ASTM 52900 additive manufacturing - general principles - terminology.
 All forms of 3D printing fall into one of the following types: